 We first establish the NP membership of the initial credit problem for the case of energy parity games with two priorities.
-For energy coBüchi games, the result is obtained by showing that memoryless strategies are sufficient, and for energy Büchi games, the proof gives a good flavor of the argument in the general case.
+For energy coBüchi games, the result follows from Lemma 5, and for energy Büchi games, the proof gives a good flavor of the argument in the general case.